 Ranking the top 32 prospects for the 2017 NFL Draft

-With the 2016 NFL Draft in the rear-view mirror, it’s time to take a look at the 2017 NFL Draft.
-While we can’t do a true mock draft for another nine months or so once the draft order is determined, we can certainly rank the top 32 players on our list.
-Rivals.com National Recruiting Director Mike Farrell and Rivals.com National Recruiting Analyst Adam Gorney share their top picks nearly a year ahead of the big day.
+With the 2016 NFL Draft far in the rearview mirror and college football season upon us, it’s time to take a look at the 2017 NFL Draft.
+While we can’t do a true mock draft until the draft order is determined, we can certainly rank the top 32 players on our list.
+Rivals.com National Recruiting Director Mike Farrell and Rivals.com National Recruiting Analyst Adam Gorney share their top picks.

-Farrell’s take: We all expect a quarterback to go No. 1 in every draft, at least before we know who’s drafting, and Watson is hands down the most dangerous of a weak crop.
+Farrell’s take: We all expect a quarterback to in the top two of every draft, at least before we know who’s drafting, and Watson is hands-down the most dangerous of a weak crop.

 2. GORNEY: Garrett